QMA

-The relationship between QMA and BQP is analogous to the relationship between complexity classes NP and P. It is also analogous to the relationship between the probabilistic complexity class MA and BPP.
+The relationship between QMA and BQP is analogous to the relationship between the complexity classes NP and P. It is also analogous to the relationship between the probabilistic complexity classes MA and BPP.

 QAM is a related complexity class, in which fictional agents Arthur and Merlin carry out the sequence: Arthur generates a random string, Merlin answers with a quantum certificate and Arthur verifies it as a BQP machine.

 Definition

 A language L is in $\mathsf{QMA}(c,s)$ if there exists a polynomial time quantum verifier V and a polynomial $p(x)$ such that: